johncai117/johncai117.github.io/content/projects/Twitter.md

 showInProjects: true
 ---

 Scraped tweets and news from Trump, CNN and New York Times relating to the economy.
-Built a preediction model for business confidence using NLTK's Vader sentiment.
+Built a prediction model for business confidence using NLTK's Vader sentiment.